neutrinolabs/xrdp/readme.txt

   Mark from up 19.9 was the first to work with rdp server code.

-Tested with linux and i386.
+Tested with linux on i386, x64, sparc, and ppc.
 I've got it compiling and working in windows with borland free tools.
-I've got it compiling and working with linux on x64 processor
+Non of the sesman or Xserver stuff works in windows of course.

 xrdp directory is the main server code vnc directory is a simple vnc client module for xrdp